andyguestysj/prog02/_docs/topics/1-review/review1.md

 3. Sometimes I might give you the core of a Java program to start you off.
 To do this I'll give you the URL of one of my repl.it programs and ask you to **fork** a copy to your own repl.it account.
 Simply click the link to go to my code and click the fork button at the top of the screen (it looks like <i class="fa fa-code-fork" aria-hidden="true"></i> turned on its side).
 This will copy the repl to your account for you to work on.

+   These types of exercises will generally have a file called **Instructions.md** which will tell you what you need to do to complete the exercise.

+   Fork yourself a copy of **recap2** from [https://repl.it/@andyguest/recap2#Main.java](https://repl.it/@andyguest/recap2#Main.java).
+There is an **Instructions.md** file that covers the exercise.